XmacsLabs/.github/profile/README.md

 # XmacsLabs

 XmacsLabs is a non-profit organization on earth.
-We collaberate to create tools for everyone to enjoy exploring science and technology!
+We collaberate to create tools for everyone to **enjoy exploring science and technology**!

 | Project | What | Status |